 May 28, 1948: Judy and Mickey Rooney pre-recorded their duet of “I Wish I Were In Love Again” for Words and Music.
-Rooney starred as Lorenz Hart and Judy guest starred as herself.
+Rooney starred as Lorenz Hart and Judy guest-starred as herself.
 It was the duo’s final film appearance.

 Photos were taken of the recording session (seen here).
-As she had done exactly a year earlier, a now three-year-old Liza Minnelli (Judy and Vincente Minnelli’s daughter) visited her mom.
+As she had done exactly a year earlier, a now three-year-old Liza Minnelli (Judy and Vincente Minnelli’s daughter) visited her mom and dad at MGM.
 The session lasted a quick hour and 45 minutes, from 3 to 4:45 p.m.
 Producer Arthur Freed was on hand during the session and is seen in one of the pics with Judy and Liza.

 May 28, 1955: The UK fan magazine, “Picturegoer,” published this wonderful article promoting the recent release of A Star Is Born.